itsAnanth/itsAnanth/README.md

 # Hi there!
-(Temporarily away for exams D:)

-I'm Ananth a first year BsC Computer Science student, i love to code interesting and fun projects.
-I mainly use Javascript/Typescript for my projects.
+I'm Ananth a first year MsC Machine Intelligence student at IIITM-K, i love to code interesting and fun projects.
+I mainly use Javascript/Typescript/Python for my projects.

 I learnt everything i know right now from the internet, and i hope to contribute to help newer generations to fall in love with coding the same way i did!
 # Languages